rfbaylon/Philosophy-Notes/Genres/Analytic/Mind/Action Theory/Altruism & Egoism.md

 	A2: This is an actual strawman [[Fallacy]].
 An egoist could easily incorporate these things into their theory and account for it by either appeals to emotion or future action.
 This is a bad argument.
 An egoist can still give to the poor (e.g.), but it would be for a different reason than the altruist would.

 ### The Argument from the Impersonal View
 In saying "I should leave the building before the bomb goes off," you create a universal principle such that anyone in your situation ought to leave the building before the bomb goes off.
 Principles must be able to apply to people outside of oneself.
-This cannot be done with a practical principle taht applies only to oneself.
+This cannot be done with a practical principle that applies only to oneself.
-	An impersonal practical principle is "Ryan Baylon should do that which keeps her alive."
+	An impersonal practical principle is "Ryan Baylon should do that which keeps them alive."
 This statement is distinct from "I should do that which keeps me alive."
 For being Ryan Baylon is not one of the relevant conditions in the derivation of personal practical principles.
 	In other words, whether or not I am Ryan Baylon or not doesnt change the reasons for getting out of a burning building.
 	In other words, "For example, if someone has reason to avoid pain, that must be because pain—anyone’s pain—is to be avoided."
 [SEP](https://plato.stanford.edu/entries/altruism/#NageImpeStan)